juleast/GeneratePIF/readme.md

      ./clone*
      ```

+3. The required files are cloned individually using `git checkout branch -- filename`.
-2. We only need two files for `gen_pif_custom.sh` to generate the config file:
+    * We only need two files for `gen_pif_custom.sh` to generate the config file:

-   - `build.prop` from `system` and `vendor` directories are cloned.
+      - `build.prop` file from `system` and `vendor` directories are cloned.
       - For just in case, the `build.prop` from `system/product` is also cloned if available.
-   - \*Do not worry if the script outputs some errors.
+      - Do not worry if the script outputs some errors.
 As long as the end result has at least 2 files, you are good.
+        - In rare cases I have seen the fingerprints generate just fine with only one file but this is not always the case.
+Make sure to check that the end result produces **ALL** json properties properly.
+Reference [File format](#file-format) section for more info.

-3. The script will then move and rename files appropriately for the second script to use in the root of the repo directory.
+4. The script will then move and rename files appropriately for the second script to use in the **root** of the repo directory.

-4. Run the second script.
+5. Run the second script.

    - Make sure the script is exectuable first: